snozbot/fungus/Docs/command_reference.md

 # Command Reference {#command_reference}

-Reference documentation for all Fungus commands and event handlers.
+This is the reference documentation for all %Fungus commands and event handlers.

 ## Commands